Waldwick High School: Athletics

 The school participates as the host school / lead agency in joint cooperative football and wrestling teams with Midland Park High School.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 The football team finished the 1988 season with a 9-2 record after winning the NJSIAA North I Group I state sectional title with a 26-7 win against Cresskill High School in the championship game.

-The wrestling team won the North I Group I state sectional championship in 1988 and 1992.
+The boys' wrestling team won the North I Group I state sectional championship in 1988 and 1992.